Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Grassroots Logic Programs

 \subsection{Operational Semantics}

+As is standard for concurrent programming languages~\cite{plotkin1981structural}, we provide GLP with operational semantics using a nondeterministic transition system, termed \emph{cGLP} for concurrent GLP; the paper defining GLP~\cite{shapiro2025glp} also provides it with multiagent operational semantics.
+The basic Reduce transition of cGLP (Definition~\ref{def:cglp-ts}) differs from LP in (\ia) using a writer mgu instead of a regular mgu---the fundamental use of GLP readers for synchronisation---and (\ib) choosing the first applicable clause instead of any clause to enable the expression of fair concurrent programs such as fair merge.
+Communicate propagates an assignment from a writer to its paired reader.

 \begin{definition}[Writers Substitution, Assignment, Readers Substitution and Counterpart] A GLP \temph{writer assignment} is a term of the form $X := T$, $X\in\calV$, $T\notin\calV$, satisfying SO.
 Similarly, a GLP \temph{reader assignment} is a term of the form $X? := T$, $X?\in\calV?$, $T\notin\calV$, satisfying SO.
 A \temph{writers (readers) substitution} $\sigma$ is the substitution implied by a set of writer (reader) assignments that jointly satisfy SO.
-Given a writers assignment $X := T$, its \temph{readers counterpart} is $X? := T$, and given a writers substitution $\sigma$, its \temph{readers counterpart} $\sigma?$ is the readers substitution defined by $X?\sigma? = X\sigma$. \end{definition}
+Given a writer assignment $X := T$, its \temph{readers counterpart} is $X? := T$, and given a writers substitution $\sigma$, its \temph{readers counterpart} $\sigma?$ is the readers substitution defined by $X?\sigma? = X\sigma$.
+Dually, given a reader assignment $X? := T$, its \temph{writers counterpart} is $X := T$, and given a readers substitution $\tau$, its \temph{writers counterpart} $\tau!$ is the writers substitution defined by $X\tau! = X?\tau$.
+The \temph{pair completion} of a readers substitution $\sigma$ is $\sigma^\star = \sigma \cup \sigma!$, applied to a fixed point. \end{definition}